What is spondylosis?

 Most patients can experience symptom relief from nonsurgical treatment options such as medication, rest and physical therapy.
 Your doctor will monitor your progression, and if your symptoms are not improving or worsening, you may need surgical intervention.

-Over-the-counter anti-inflammatory medications are a first-line therapy for mild spondylosis.
-If these medications are not effective, prescription medications may be needed.
+- Medications — over-the-counter anti-inflammatory medications are a first-line therapy for mild spondylosis; if these medications are not effective, prescription medications may be needed.

-Physical therapy, under the guidance of a certified physical therapist, can help strengthen the muscles around the spinal cord.
+- Physical therapy — physical therapy, under the guidance of a certified physical therapist, can help strengthen the muscles around the spinal cord.

 Patients who are experiencing any of the following symptoms/conditions may need spinal surgery: